dtm-labs/en.dtm.pub/docs/practice/xa.md

 ![xa_rollback](../imgs/xa_rollback.jpg)

-### Notices
+#### Notices
-- The XA transaction interface for dtm has undergone a change in v1.13.0 to significantly simplify the use of XA transactions, and is overall consistent with the TCC interface and easier to get started with.
-- The second stage of XA transaction processing, the final commit or rollback of a branch, is also sent to the API `BusiAPI+"/TransOutXa"`, and within this service, `dtmcli.XaLocalTransaction` will automatically do `xa commit | xa rollback`.
-The body of the request is nil, so operations like parsing the body, such as the previous `reqFrom`, need to be placed inside `XaLocalTransaction`, otherwise the body parsing will result in errors.
+- The command of second phase, is also sent to the API `BusiAPI+"/TransOutXa"`, and within this service, `dtmcli.XaLocalTransaction` will automatically call `XA commit` | `XA rollback`.
+So the body of the request is nil, and parsing body operations, such as the previous `reqFrom`, need to be placed inside `XaLocalTransaction`, otherwise the body parsing will result in errors.

-### Summary
-The features of XA transactions are
+## TM Failure
+ The complexity of two-phase commit comes from all the failure scenarios that can arise.
+The most annoying failure happens after a participant has acknowledged prepared and before it receives the decision, such as a failure of the coordinator.

+ Our solution to this failure is quite simple and robust.
+Since most of cloud vendors provide highly-available databases, we can store the progress of sub-transactions in these databases, run multiple instance of TMs.
+Each instance will poll the paused transactions and continue to process them.

+ The cloud vendor takes care of the database failure, and may use Paxos/Raft to robustly elect a healthy instance.

+## Advantages and Disadvantages
+Compared to other patterns like SAGA and TCC, the advantages of XA global transactions are:
 - Simple and easy to understand
+- Automatic rollback of business, no need to write compensation manually

+The disadvantages of XA are:
-- Easy to develop, rollback and other operations are done automatically by the underlying database
+- Need the XA transaction from underlying database
-- Long locking of resources, low concurrency, not suitable for highly concurrent operations
+- Data is locked from data modification until the commitment, much longer than other patterns.
+It not suitable for highly concurrent business.

+## Conclusion
+In this article, I've introduce the basic principle of XA transaction, and presents a practical example of it.
+Readers can easily follow the example to handle their own businesses.